JackCurtn/DevOps-P8/README.md

-# Repo used for testing GitHub Actions and Docker
+# DevOps-P8
+Practical exercise starter repo for Github actions for packages and docker